DaviMAC02/Name-Meaning-Search-Engine/README.md

 How to use:

-1- Execute the scapper.py file
+1- Execute the scapper.py file\n
-2- Execute the filter_data.py file
+2- Execute the filter_data.py file\n
-3- Execute the jsJSON_generator.py file
+3- Execute the jsJSON_generator.py file\n
 4- Finally test the search engine with the new inserted data